Vbdiaz/face-app/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-# This READE.md file was written with ChatGPT for practical purposes.
+PS: This READE.md file was written with ChatGPT for practical purposes.